Skip to main content

 Permissionless Hardware

-Code is permissionless leverage.
-An idea scales without more of your time.
-Media is permissionless leverage.
-Reputation scales without physical presence.
+Code scales without more of your time — one idea, infinite copies.
+Media scales reputation without physical presence.
 DePIN adds a third form: permissionless hardware.

 Deploy a GEODNET receiver and you've created a physical asset that earns while you sleep.
 Unlike code, it generates real-world data that no competitor can replicate from a keyboard.
 Unlike media, its value is verified by physics, not algorithms.